Age: 14 Years Sex: Female Weight: 8 lbs.

 Selby is incredibly smart, and since she's nearly deaf, her meow is a cute gurgly grumble

-Selby adopted Shauna and I when we were together living on Lake Washington.
-We were arguing outside when a tiny brown cat wandered up.
-We made an effort to figure out where she came from, as she'd been a declawing victim.
+Selby adopted me when I was living on Lake Washington.
+I made an effort to figure out where she came from, as she'd been a declawing victim.
 She's been with Aaron ever since.
 Selby was named for Hubert Selby Jr., author of "Last Exit to Brooklyn" and "Requiem for A Dream."

 Selby passed away on Tuesday, December 8th, 2009.
 I took her to the animal emergency clinic the previous Friday, she wasn't moving much, or eating.
 They tried to keep her hydrated and comfortable on pain meds, keeping an eye on her until they could do an ultrasound.
 It was determined that her liver, gallbladder and pancreas were all failing.
 There was no guarantee if any extensive treatments they tried would work.
 Sel was clearly in pain, and having a tough time.
 The vet at the emergency clinic said that if I choose to have Selby go to sleep, that she thought I'd be making the right decision to avoid any further suffering.
 So, I say goodbye (for now) to my precious angel-kitty.
 Selby brought meaning to my life, and made me feel better when I've been seriously ill.
 I'll never forget her, or stop loving her.